odarbelaeze/condor-ir/docs/source/quickstart.rst

 =====

-In order to use the **condorir** you need to setup and configure a **mongodb** database and have it run in the default port as the application database connection is not yet configurable.
+In order to use the **condor-ir** you need to setup and configure a **mongodb** database and have it run in the default port as the application database connection is not yet configurable.

-You can also install the **condorir** from PyPI using the pip tool
+You can also install the **condor-ir** from PyPI using the pip tool

 .. code-block:: bash

-    $ pip install condorir
+    $ pip install condor-ir

 Furhtermore, for language support you need to install some dictionaries and a spell checking engine: